remyimt/ouchworkout/README.md

 display must be pretty ugly.

 ## Quick Start
-- Start the application and select your workout
+- Start the application and select your workout.
 ![Select your Workout](/screenshots/workout_menu.jpg "Select your Workout")
 - Select the exercises of the workout (untick to remove exercises) then click on the 'done' button.
 ![Select your Exercises](/screenshots/exercise_selection.jpg "Select your Exercises")
 - The number of exercises and an approximate time of the workout are displayed.
 Pictures describe options you can configure in the [Settings](#settings) panel.
 Click on the 'start' button.
 ![Workout Configuration](/screenshots/workout_configuration1.jpg "Information about the Workout")
 - Press the start button (the right arrow) on the top right corner then follow the sign of the top right corner.
 Red sign (rest) means 'keep breathing and relax all of your muscles'.
 ![Rest Period](/screenshots/rest_time.jpg "Rest Period")
 - Green sign (action) means 'just do it'.
 Execute the exercise.
 ![Action Period](/screenshots/action_time.jpg "Action Period")

 ## Settings
 The settings panel can be reached by clicking on the 9 small squares on the right top corner of the workout
 list:
 ![Select your Workout](/screenshots/workout_menu.jpg "Select your Workout") Three options are available:
 * Enable Sounds: the application playing sounds before the end of every countdown
 * Beep At: The countdown remaining time of the beep sound.
 * Manual Exercise Selection: Choose the next exercise of the workout after every exercise
 ![Settings Panel](/screenshots/settings.jpg "Configure the Settings") Before starting the workout, settings reminders are displayed.
 For example, in the following workout, sounds are disabled and the manual exercise selection is disabled too:
 ![Workout Configuration](/screenshots/workout_configuration1.jpg "No Sound and Automatic Exercise Selection") In the next example, the sound is on and the manual exercise selection is enabled:
 ![Workout Configuration](/screenshots/workout_configuration2.jpg "With Sound and Manual Exercise Selection")

 ## Advanced Configuration
 ### Customize exercises
 After executing exercises, the after exercise panel proposes to 'review last exercise'.
 ![After Exercise Panel](/screenshots/after_time.jpg "After Exercise Panel") By clicking on this button, you can modify the last exercise to customize the workout for its future execution.
 ![Review the Last Exercise](/screenshots/review_exercise.jpg "Review the Last Exercise") At the end of the workout, you have to save the modifications of the workout by clicking on 'save workout modification'.
 ![Save the Workout Modifications](/screenshots/completed_workout.jpg "Save the Workout Modifications")
 NOTE: If you unselect some exercises from the exercise list at the beginning of the workout, these exercises will not appear in future executions of the workout after saving it.